Add engaging peer-to-peer experiences to your mobile app and win big

 - Individuals or organizations may be disqualified if they are based in these locations that do not accept Kin: Iran, Libya, Hawaii, Alabama, Connecticut, New York, Vermont, and Washington.

-- Integrate the Kin SDK into your mobile application.
+- Integrate the Kin SDK into your mobile application and move to production.

 - All apps need at least one social feature using Kin (leaderboard, tipping, group challenges etc.)